 We also like that each pan has a helper handle, which allows for easy movability.
 The 13-inch square pan is a unique size, ideal for browning and then braising or baking; it can be stored under the large skillet, while the pots can be stored on top of the in a compact fashion.
 The entire set is dishwasher safe and Teflon-free.

-With the Scanpan CTQ line, you can have the beauty of stainless steel and the convenience of a nonstick finish without the use of Teflon.
-Unlike many nonstick pans, these can be used for high-heat searing, plus they're oven safe up to 500°F (!) and super easy to clean.
-The handles are comfortable to hold and each piece is relatively lightweight.
+With the Scanpan Classic line, you can enjoy the perks of nonstick without the use of Teflon.
+Unlike many nonstick pans, these can be used for high-heat searing, plus they’re oven safe up to 500°F (!) and super easy to clean.
+The handles are comfortable to hold and each piece is relatively lightweight but durable and will last for years.
+The assortment of fry pan and pot sizes especially stands out in this set – they’re perfect when you’re cooking for one or an entire family.

 Zwilling's Forté line is here to challenge the notion that nonstick cookware is flimsy.
 The aluminum pans have five layers of Teflon-fee nonstick coating.
 The five layers make them super durable and resistant to peeling, scratching, or corrosion.
 They're also induction friendly.
 In our tests, they won top scores for cleaning and maintaining cool handles during cooking.